-The earliest stage of gum disease (gingivitis) is produced when bacteria, plaque, and acid build up where the gums and teeth meet (the gum pockets), which leads to gum inflammation, bleeding, chronic halitosis, a receding gumline, and more problems.
 The top procedure to reverse early gum disease is scaling and root planing (sometimes abbreviated as SRP), which repairs the health of the teeth and gums by deep cleaning under the gumline, then evening the dental enamel to prevent future accumulation.
-After one or several scaling and root planing procedures at DentalWorks - Anderson in Anderson, SC by our dentists, the gums and teeth are generally healed and the patient's problems will begin to heal.
+After one or several scaling and root planing procedures at DentalWorks - Anderson in Anderson, SC by our dentists, the gums and teeth are generally healed and the patient'ss problems will begin to heal.

 "I had a consult the dentist and staff was very nice i plan to go back"- S.B. / Yelp / May 17, 2017